 Inviting friends round to watch the big match is a great way to show off your setup, but some TVs only display the game in high quality when watching head-on.

+If you watch sports a lot, we recommend investing in a TV with a good or excellent viewing angle.
+The viewing angle of a television determines how far on the side of the television you can sit before the image quality goes down.
 Recent developments in TV tech mean pixels are placed closer together than ever before in some LED TV models.
 They can now absorb unwanted light and strengthen the RGB colours you see on screen.

 This keeps picture quality consistent across the entire screen and colour vibrant - even at a 90-degree angle.
 Choose a TV with a wide viewing angle and you won’t miss out on the action, even if you’re the odd person out in a living room packed to capacity.